Processes - FQA

 Involve employees:

-- Involve employees in the digitalization process early on.
+- Involve employees in the digitization process early on.

-- Education and training ensure acceptance and competence in dealing with new systems.
+- Training courses and workshops ensure acceptance and competence in dealing with new systems.

 Utilize automation potential: